arielsmoler/classiq-library/docs/qmod-reference/language-reference/generative-descriptions.md

 # Generative Descriptions

 Qmod supports classical variables, expressions, and control-flow statements.
-In addition, in Qmod's Python embedding it's often useful to rely on Python itself to perform classical computations at model construction time.
+In addition, in Qmod's Python embedding it is often useful to rely on Python itself to perform classical computations at model construction time.
 This lets you leverage Python's language features, libraries, and debugging tools.